yt-project/libyt/doc/Initialize.md

     - `YT_VERBOSE_WARNING`: Output log level below or equal to warning.
     - `YT_VERBOSE_DEBUG`: Output all log.
 - `script` (Default=`yt_inline_script`)
   - Usage: Your Python script name.
 Do NOT contain `.py`.
-The lifespan of this variable should at least covers `yt_init` API.
+The lifespan of this variable should cover `yt_init` API.
 - `counter` (Default=`0`)
   - Usage: Number of rounds doing inline-analysis, may be useful in restart.
 We also append this number at the end of the figure name.
 - `check_data` (Default=`true`)